Skip to main content

 Add these two fields to Jira issues using instructions provided by Atlassian here.
 It's possible to set the values for these fields manually or using internal Jira processes.

-Сonfiguring Automatic Creation of Jira Issues from Cloudaware
+Configure auto-creation of Jira issues from Cloudaware

 Cloudaware can send an outbound message to Jira whenever a specific criteria is met, which will automatically create a Jira issue in the appropriate Jira project.
 Cloudaware can also post a comment to your Jira issue once the conditions that have triggered the ticket creation change.

-Manage Permissions and Create Fields in Jira
+Manage permissions and create fields in Jira

 1. Grant Cloudaware with user/project: ADD_COMMENTS permission (see Jira documentation).